 How much precipitation have we gotten this year?
 How does it compare to other years?

 For more information, please click here.
 The analysis and figures are courtesy of D. Pierce from Scripps Institution of Oceanography.

 What is the Likelihood of Reaching Median Precipitation?

 For more information or to calculate for a different station, please click here.
-Figure is courtesy of N. Oakley from Desert Research Institute.
+The figure is courtesy of N. Oakley from Desert Research Institute.

 What about Snow Pack?

-Figure shows the snow water equivalent (SWE) or the amount of water that is stored in the snow, as a percentile relative to the stations record.
+The figure shows the snow water equivalent (SWE) or the amount of water that is stored in the snow, as a percentile relative to the historical record.
+Figure on the left is from station observations and the figure on the right is from a hydrology model, specifically VIC, simulation.
 A 5th% percentile indicates that only 5% of the years had less snow on the specified date than this current year.
 For more information please click here.
 The analysis and figure are courtesy of D. Lettenmaier from UCLA.